Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Or to paraphrase Dirty Harry, as he asks a criminal if he reckons there was a bullet remaining in the revolver he was pointing at his head, do we feel lucky, punk?

 Floods and human civilisation

 Entire civilisations have been built on this Selfish/Scientific superpower balance.
-These engineering, political and statistical decisions have dictated flood defence throughout history.
+Engineering, political and statistical decisions have dictated flood defence throughout history.
+Consider: